GAOYUEtianc/RLexperiments/README.md

 ### Train image generators to generate true & fake images (could use Gaussian Mixture Models, LDA). i.e., train GAN model architecture : a generator model for generating new examples and a discriminator model for judging whether generated examples are real.

 # Task 2
 SemiSupervised.ipynb is the code for Task 2.
-The trained supervised discriminator is stored in file supervised_discriminator_model, and the trained unsupervised discriminator is stored in file unsupervised_discriminator_model.
 ## Overall Idea :
 Hinted by Task 1, since we've already got many 'fake' images, we can train a semi-supervised model, where the supervised discriminator and the unsupervised discriminator share layers.
 The supervised discriminator is trained to 'classify' and the unsupervised discriminator is trained to 'judge true image'.
 ### Step 1 - Training Data Preparation :